AlexIoannides/kubernetes-mlops/README.md

   name: {{ .Values.app.namespace }}
 ```

-Anyone familiar with HTML templating frameworks (e.g. Jinja), will be familiar with the use of ``{{}}`` for defining values that will be injected into the rendered template.
+Anyone familiar with HTML template frameworks (e.g. Jinja), will be familiar with the use of ``{{}}`` for defining values that will be injected into the rendered template.
 In this specific instance `.Values.app.namespace` injects the `app.namespace` variable, whose default value defined in `values.yaml`.
 Next we define the contents of our pod in `pod.yaml`,

 ```yaml
 apiVersion: v1